FRANK SOMMA

 I read Ziglar, Mandino, Hopkins, Carnegie, Hill and Gerrard.
 I listened to hundreds of hours of Robbins, Nightingale, Tracy, Thompson and too many others to name.

 I sought to learn more and develop my own sales gene, I found NLP (Neuro-linguistic programming), the same science that catapulted Tony Robbins to stardom.
-I enrolled in the NLP Institute of NY and earned my degree in the science that reveals the nuances of rapport, trust, likeability and long term relationships—the keys I’d already discovered.
+I enrolled in the NLP Institute of NY and earned my degree.

 By learning NLP, I was able to break down the components of the sales gene while learning to teach people how to develop theirs, and the results were nothing less than astounding.

-I began fundraising at 19 years old for The Brittle Bone Society and went on to become the longest sitting national president of The Cooley’s Anemia Foundation and a 30-year board member and fundraiser.
+I began fundraising at 19 years old for The Brittle Bone Society and went on to become the longest-sitting national president of The Cooley’s Anemia Foundation and a 35-year board member and fundraiser.

-Along the way there’s been a good bit of writing.
-My blog, “Weekly Thought”, has been around for 15 years producing two books so far.
-There have also been dozens of magazine articles as well as two audio programs for sales professionals.
+Along the way, there’s been a good bit of writing.
+My blog, “Weekly Thought”, has been around for almost 25 years.
+There have also been dozens of magazine articles, two audio programs for sales professionals, and my best-selling sales book, B2B is Really P2P How to Win with high touch in a high tech world